LAN255 - Outboard motor Vevor - Free user manual and instructions

 1. STOWING THE MOTOR

-d.
-For transport, always tilt the motor into the boat such that the motor and assembly are completely out of the water and the motor is positioned up clc the Lever Lock Mounting Bracket.
+a.
+Adjust depth so that the motor is fully raised. b.
+Press and hold the Quick Release Tilt Lever. c.
+Tilt motor into the boat. d.
+For transport, always tilt the motor into the boat such that the motor and assembly are completely out of the water and the motor is positioned up close to the Lever Lock Mounting Bracket.

 2. Adjusting the Depth of the Motor

-When setting the depth be sure the top of the motor is submerged at least avoid churning or agitation of surface water.
+When setting the depth, be sure the top of the motor is submerged at least 12 inches below the surface of the water to avoid churning or agitation of surface water.
 The propeller must be completely submerged.

-b.
-Loosen the Steering Tension Knob and the Adjustable Depth Collar until the Shaft slides freely.
+a.
+Firmly grasp the composite Shaft and hold it steady. b.
+Loosen the Steering Tension Knob and the Adjustable Depth Collar until the Shaft slides freely. c.
+Raise or lower the motor to the desired depth. d.
+Tighten Adjustable Depth Collar to secure the motor in place.

-NOTICE: Be sure the top of the motor is submerged at least 12" below the of the water to avoid churning or agitation of surface water.
+NOTICE: Be sure the top of the motor is submerged at least 12" below the surface of the water to avoid churning or agitation of surface water.

 WARNING